 What is the dark web?

 The dark web refers to websites that are not indexed by traditional search engines like Google or Bing.
 These sites exist on darknets which require specialized software to access.
-The most well-known is Tor (The Onion Router), which encrypts traffic and routes it through multiple nodes to obscure and protect user identities.
+The most well-known is Tor network, which encrypts traffic and routes it through multiple nodes to obscure and protect user identities.
 The Tor Browser, which is the only official application for the Tor project, grants access to .onion sites on the dark web.

 Is the dark web illegal?

 No, accessing the dark web is not illegal in most countries.
 However, some activities on the dark web — such as illegal marketplaces or hacking forums — can be against laws in many jurisdictions.
 It’s important to keep in mind that many users access the dark web for legitimate and privacy-focused reasons, such as avoiding censorship, communicating securely, or conducting research anonymously.
-Given the dangers of accessing the dark web, it’s crucial to take security precautions.

 How to access the dark web safely